nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Retrieves a list of Dishes inclusive of the matching keyword.

-*Tip❕* Useful to find certain Dishes available in your Dish list
+*Tip* ❕ Useful to find certain Dishes available in your Dish list

 Format: `find dish [KEYWORD]`